bhavesh-888/Nimap_Infotech/README.md

 If the data exceds 10 rows then next button will be shown.
 Previous Button will be shown from page 2 onwards

+Click on the category to view specific products in that category

 Languages used :- Java, HTML, CSS, JS.